JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-readability.md

 ```

 Keep in mind that inside curly braces it's impossible to check at compile time if you have set all the required attributes.
 To avoid this, put required arguments as function arguments, not as builder's properties.
-For example, if you want "href"
+For example, if you want `href`
 to be a mandatory HTML attribute, your function will look like:

 ```kotlin